hucheng2001/COOP-SFU-2023Summer-Gamified-Python_Learning_Platform-Test_Demo/README.md

 ## Project Members
 Project Manager: Hazra Imran.

 Members: Cheng Hu, Megan Andrews, Trevor Bonas.

+I respectfully thank and acknowledge the contributions of all members to this project, thank you.

 ## Project Ownership
 The program is SFU IP and ownership of the complete program is owned by SFU.